metabrainz/acousticbrainz-server/docs/api.rst

 Web API
 =======

-AcousticBrianz server provides a Web API for getting and submitting data.
+The AcousticBrainz server provides a Web API for getting and submitting data.

 **Base URL**: ``https://acousticbrainz.org``